jtroussard/backend3/DEV.md

 - Test authentication flow with React frontend
 - Verify role-based access control
 - Validate refresh token handling
 - ✅ **Functional Commit**

+### [ ] **11.
+Prepare Application for Cloud Deployment**
+- Create Task list for this intent, don't forget we need to deploy the data base to the cloud as well
+- Create a kill switch once the applicaiton bill reaches x dollars
+- Create a db backup schedule
+- ✅ **Functional Commit**

 ---